OpenSourceWorkflow/mobile-switch/README.md

 Known issues
 ------------

 * this approach may require the mobile user to load the desktop DOM and jQuery before switching to mobile website.
 It all depends on where the script is loaded.
-Possible Workaround could be to put this script in the <head>
+Possible Workaround could be to put this script in the head.

 Roadmap
 -------